 The bill amends Sections 13A-7-4.3, 13A-7-25, and 13A-7-26 of the Code of Alabama 1975 to enhance the definitions and penalties related to crimes involving critical infrastructure facilities.
 Notably, the definition of "critical infrastructure facility" is expanded to include various types of facilities such as defense contractor facilities and pulp and paper manufacturing facilities, while deleting the previous reference to "wireline or wireless communications infrastructure."
-The bill also introduces new provisions regarding unauthorized entry into critical infrastructure facilities, specifying that such actions can result in a Class A misdemeanor, while more severe actions that cause damage or disruption can lead to a Class C felony.
+The bill also clarifies the crime of unauthorized entry into a critical infrastructure facility, specifying that individuals can be charged with a Class A misdemeanor for unauthorized entry and a Class C felony if they cause damage or interfere with operations during such entry.

 Statutes affected: Introduced: 13A-7-25, 13A-7-26